Wright State University

-Wright State University has adopted a records retention program consistent with the retention periods developed by the Inter-University Council of Ohio (IUC) and as published in IUC's "Records Retention for Public Colleges and Universities in Ohio" 1992 manual.
-University offices should contact Special Collections and Archives (775-2092) to obtain a current records retention schedule or to revise an existing records retention schedule.
+Wright State University has adopted a records retention program consistent with the retention periods developed by the Inter-University Council of Ohio (IUC) and as published in IUC's "Records Retention Manual for Public Colleges and Universities in Ohio" 2009.
+University offices should contact Special Collections and Archives (401 Dunbar Library/775-2092) to obtain a current records retention schedule or to revise an existing records retention schedule.
+All university records retention schedules and related forms are also available on the University Libraries Records Management webpage.

 1. Definition of university records

-2. In general, a university record is any recorded information, regardless of physical form or characteristics, which serves to document the organization, functions, policies, decisions, or other activities of the university and its faculty, staff, and students.
+In general, a university record is any recorded information, regardless of format, which serves to document the organization, functions, policies, decisions, or other activities of the university and its offices, faculty, staff, and students.

-1. Correspondence, reports, policy statements, and related items sent and received
+1. Correspondence, reports, policy statements, and related items created or received by the university and/or its offices.

 2. Minutes of all university and departmental boards, committees, and other groups